 So, Can a Woman Be a Pastor?
 You May Be Surprised!

-A deep dive into women in Church leadership.
+A deep dive into women in church leadership.

+Can a woman be a Pastor?
 Honestly, this is one of the hottest topics when it comes to Christianity.
 You have women trying to break out into what they believe their calling is and others limiting their ability to do so.
 No true Christian wants to go against the Word of God and sometimes we can get in our flesh when we do not like something.
 After all, the Word of God is offensive to the flesh.
 So let’s start with the two verses in Timothy that is used all of the time when it comes to women in a ministry position.

 1 Timothy 2:12– But I do not allow a woman to teach or exercise authority over a man, but to remain quiet.

 1 Timothy 3:2– An overseer, then, must be above reproach, the husband of one wife, temperate, prudent, respectable, hospitable, able to teach.

 1 Corinthians 7:8– So I say to those who aren’t married and to widows—it’s better to stay unmarried, just as I am.